ALLSTATE SERVICE GROUP

 Benefits of Trenchless Sewer Replacement Technology

 Until recent years, water pipe or sewer line repair and replacement would likely involve yard, landscaping, driveway, and street being torn up to allow access to damaged pipes.
-This involved digging of unsightly trenches and extensive cleanup after the project is complete.
+This involved digging unsightly trenches and extensive cleanup after the project is complete.

-Main benefits of trenchless technology include:
+The main benefits of trenchless technology include:

 - Less destructive, no property damage compared to the traditional method